The History of DVLA Personalised Registrations - CarReg are a Recognised Reseller of DVLA Registrations

 “Among the quirkiest registrations the DVLA has sold are B1 MBO (£18,000), B10 PSY (£4,500), APH 1D (£1,600), BAD 1E (£12,000), BRA 1N (£16,000), CUT 1E (£3,200), E1 FEL and PAR 1S (£23,000), FRU 1T (£12,000), FRY 1N (£4,600), F1 SHY (£14,500), GOT 1M (£2,200), G1 ANT (£15,000), K1 LTS (£6,600), ORR 1D (£1,100), P1 GGY (£11,000), SON 1C (£7,500), TOX 1C (£5,200), WED 1N (£11,000), YOG 1E (£3,000).”

-Now around thirty years later, it seems that the best and most popular registrations have been sold off via the DVLA.
-Of course, dealers and investors bought many and they regularly become available within the second hand market.
+Now, some thirty years later, it seems that the best and most popular registrations have been sold off via the DVLA.
+Dealers and investors were first to purchase many popular combinations and they regularly become available within the second hand market.
 CarReg invested heavily and still remain active buyers, our own CarReg stock is stronger than ever!